trine sprint & olympic triathlon

 *Maximum of 8 bicycles per rack, first come first serve placement.

-*Transition will be in the main TBA parking lot next to the welcome center
+*Transition will be in the main parking lot next to the welcome center

 *Only participants and volunteers can enter the transition area.